Feeder (band): Jon Lee's death and Comfort in Sound (2002–2003)

 In January 2002, Jon Lee died at home in Miami.
 The band kept out of the public eye for most of the year.
 It was during this time that lead-singer Grant Nicholas wrote a series of songs relating to their emotions and reactions to Lee's death, which formed their fourth album Comfort in Sound.
 The band brought in former Skunk Anansie and Little Angels drummer Mark Richardson, whom Grant first met in 1994, when Feeder went on tour with Richardson's then-band, B.l.o.w.

-The album focused mainly on themes such as loss, depression, grief and positivity, while dedicating "Quickfade" to Jon.
+The album focused mainly on themes such as loss, depression, grief and positivity, while dedicating "Quick Fade" to Jon.
 The album was released in October of the same year to widespread critical acclaim in the British music press, with Kerrang! alongside the heavy rock magazine Metal Hammer giving the album their respective Album of the Week accolades.
 The band were invited to the Reading and Leeds festivals that year, headlining the second stage at Reading on the first day which took place on 23 August, before heading off to Leeds the next.
 Grant also mentioned that at the time their fourth album already had a series of backing tracks recorded, with a total of 15 when recording is completed with then 10 chosen for the final album, when the final track listing was revealed, this was increased to 12.
 The album is currently Feeder's best-seller with an estimated 503,706 units sold as of April 2012.
 The album charted at No. 98 in Japan and No. 28 in Ireland, beating the peak position of No. 57 that Echo Park managed during the previous year.
 In Japan, it would be the first time Feeder ever charted there.
 The album charted at number six in the UK.